AidanMJ25/Blog/content/posts/Open Ride Share Apps: A Beginner-Friendly Shortcut That Saves Me Money.md

 - Open Lyft
 - Open Hopp

-When I run the Shortcut, I'm presented with a simple list of ride-share apps.
-I tap the one I want, and it launches instantly.
-No menus to build, no variables to configure, no fancy scripting required.
-If you're new to Shortcuts, this is the kind of automation you can recreate in under five minutes.
+That’s it.
+No menus to build, no variables to configure, no scripting required.
+When I run the Shortcut, it simply opens all three apps in sequence.
+By the time I’m done glancing at Uber, Lyft, and Hopp, I know which one has the best deal.

 ----